 The phone box where Jo Jo Dullard was last seen

-This is the exact location where missing woman Josephine "Jo Jo" Dullard was last seen.
+This is the location where missing woman Josephine "Jo Jo" Dullard was last seen.

-Detectives believe that Dullard's killer picked her up on this street while she was thumbing for a lift home.
+Investigators believe that Dullard's killer picked her up on this street while she was hitchhiking for a ride home.

 On November 9th, 1995, Dullard returned to Dublin to collect a social welfare payment from a post office in Harold's Cross.

-After collecting her money, she met with friends at Bruxelles Pub near Grafton Street in Dublin.
+After collecting her money, she met with friends at Bruxelles Pub near Grafton Street.

 Unfortunately, Dullard became sidetracked after her ex-boyfriend showed up at the bar.
 As a result, she missed the last bus to her hometown.